 The primary responsibility for financing an independent school education is the family’s.
 Financial aid is designed to fill the gap between what the family is able to pay for tuition and the cost of the tuition.

 Financial aid is given to families on the basis of need and available funds.
-Approximately 33 percent of our students will receive financial aid in 2017-18
+Financial aid is given to families on the basis of need and available funds.
+Approximately 27 percent of our students will receive financial aid in 2019-20.

 The following policies govern financial aid awards to all families who apply for assistance: